spookylukey/django-views-the-right-way/docs/_sources/common-context-data.rst.txt

   first parameter is ``self``, you'll quickly see how complicated its interface is.

-* Over time, mixins defined like this quickly becomes tangled, due to that problematic ``self`` parameter, which can have all kinds of things attached to it.
-Very quickly you can end up with a mixin that works in one context, but not in another, due to different expectations about what is attached to ``self``.
+* Over time, mixins defined like this quickly become tangled, due to that problematic ``self`` parameter, which can have all kinds of things attached to it.
+You can easily end up with a mixin that works in one context, but not in another, due to different expectations about what is attached to ``self``.

   In contrast, all the parameters to functions are usually well defined, and you can usually have a very high level of confidence that they will work in all